Looking for a game day appetizer recipe that’s different from the same old same old? Check out our delicious chicken parmesan meatballs recipe.

 - Chopped parsley or basil for garnish (optional)

-- Place ground chicken, panko crumbs, shredded parmesan or Italian blend cheese, egg, parsley, garlic, onion, and a pinch of salt and pepper into a medium mixing bowl.
+- Place ground chicken, panko crumbs, shredded parmesan or Italian blend cheese, egg, parsley or basil, garlic, onion, and a pinch of salt and pepper into a medium mixing bowl.

 - Heat a large skillet over medium-high heat with enough olive oil to cover the bottom and preheat the oven to 350F.
 Shape meatball mixture into meatballs.
 I use a small cookie scoop to help make them all a similar size for even cooking.